-The M. Barnett Lawley Forever Wild Field Trial Area in Hale County will be open for fishing to families and small groups on several Saturdays in upcoming months.
-Two catfish and three bass and bream ponds are located on the property.
-Reservations are required and can be made by calling 334-624-9952.
+The M. Barnett Lawley Forever Wild Field Trial Area in Hale County will be open for fishing to families and small groups on several Wednesdays in upcoming months.

 “We feel like having a family or group of friends make reservations is a good way to ensure that everyone has a safe, fun outing,” said Bill Mason, property manager.
 “We would particularly like to see youth have the opportunity to fish in these ponds.”